seanbhart/y-v1-core/README.md

 Yeets are social actions.
 All actions are Yeets.

-Yeets always save data to Y contracts (accounts).
+Yeets always save data to Y contracts (accounts / profiles).
 Normal Yeeting uses a "yeet" function.
 Yo contracts must also have a "save" function that will be called by the Y contract to allow the Yo module to save data internally if needed.

 ### Y Social Component Ideas

-- **Y.sol** / **Yme.sol** - A generalized account contract
+- **Y.sol** / **Yme.sol** - A generalized account / profile contract
 - **Yo.sol** - A generalized short-form text yeet contract
 - **Ya.sol** - A generalized short-form text reyeet contract (for any yeet type)
 - **Yot.sol** - A generalized emoji reaction contract (for any yeet type)